John Honeyman (architect): Personal life

 Honeyman married Rothesia Chalmers Ann Hutchison in Partick on 3 June 1863.
 She died less than a year later after giving birth to John Rothes Charles Honeyman.

 He married a second time, to Falconer Margaret Kemp.
 The ceremony took place in London.
 They had two sons: William Frederick Colquhoun (1868–1885) and George Michael Allan (1872–1888).

-Falconer died in 1881, and he married for a third time, to Sarah Anne Horne, three years later.
+Falconer died in 1881, and Honeyman married for a third time, to Sarah Anne Horne, three years later.
 They had a son, Herbert Lewis Honeyman, in 1885.
-Earlier that year, William died at sea, and George died "somewhere abroad" in 1888.
-That same year, he little to no business.
+Earlier that year, William died at sea.
+George died "somewhere abroad" in 1888.
+That same year, Honeyman had little to no business.

 Death

-Honeyman died of pneumonia on 8 January 1914, aged 82.
+Honeyman died of pneumonia in 1914, aged 82.
 He was buried with his first two wives at Glasgow Necropolis in an unmarked grave at the base of the rockface in the Upsilon section of the cemetery, between two monuments to the Tennent family, facing the Wellpark Brewery.